zompi2/UE4EasyLocalizationTool/README.md

 This tool is under heavy construction and will be improved over time.

-Thank you all for support!
+Thank you all for the support!

 ![langpic](https://user-images.githubusercontent.com/7863125/114599474-7317d780-9c93-11eb-9b0b-c94b7e04f2db.png)